Retro Review: “Last Battle” (SEGA Genesis, 80s August Special)

 *Note: Did you know that Last Battle is actually a reskin of a Fist of the North Star game?
-We detailed the changes last year when SEGA’s Fist of the North Star: Lost Paradise released, so you can check out those connections here if you want to catch up.
+We detailed the changes a while back when SEGA’s Fist of the North Star: Lost Paradise released, so you can check out those connections here if you want to catch up.
 For now, let’s just focus specifically on Last Battle as a game in its own right.

 On first glance, Last Battle is very much in the tradition of two dimensional brawlers that, in a way, both begins and ends with Karateka.
 Trudging through each stage, you punch and kick your way through fodder enemies until you reach a much more difficult end boss.
 However, Last Battle changes up the formula a little bit in that instead of being forced along a set of stages in a predetermined order, you’re given an overworld map and can progress along it on any path you so choose.